verbb/formie/docs/developers/custom-integration/overview.md

 `fetchConnection()` | Checks whether the integration can connect to the provider.
 `fetchFormSettings()` | Fetches provider data used by the form builder, such as lists, fields, channels or element layouts.
 `defineFormSettingsSchema()` | Defines the integration settings shown inside a form’s Integrations tab.
+`formSettingAttributes()` | Declares which integration attributes Formie may store and populate for each form.
 `sendPayload()` | Sends or saves data after a submission has completed.

 `getSettingsHtml()` still exists for plugin-level integration settings in Formie’s settings area.
 Form-specific integration settings are now defined with `defineFormSettingsSchema()`, not a Twig template.